HoangThai-zenno/HoangThai-zenno/README.md

-- 👋 Hi, I’m @HoangThai-zenno
+- 👋 Hi, I’m Hoang Thai
+- 🌏 From: VietNam
 - 👀 My email: tlee692001@gmail.com
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m newbie
-- 📫 How to reach me ...
+- 📫 Nice to meet you

 <!---
 HoangThai-zenno/HoangThai-zenno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.